-Subject to adjustment, a maximum of 2,559,323.13 Class B common shares could be awarded under the 2018 RSA Plan.
+Subject to adjustment, a maximum of 2,559,323.13 common shares could be awarded under the 2018 RSA Plan (after giving effect to the automatic conversion of the Class B common shares into common shares upon our initial public offering).
 Shares issued under the Plan may consist in whole or in part of authorized but unissued shares or treasury shares.